Old Age Security Return of Income Guide for Non-Residents

 Service complaints

-- Try to resolve the matter with the CRA employee you have been dealing with or call the telephone number provided in the CRA's correspondence.
-If you do not have contact information, go to Contact the Canada Revenue Agency.
+- Try to resolve the matter with the employee you have been dealing with or call the telephone number provided in the correspondence you received from the CRA.
+If you do not have contact information for the CRA, go to Contact the Canada Revenue Agency

-- File a service complaint by filling out Form RC193, Service Feedback.
+- If the problem is still not resolved, you can file a service related complaint by filling out Form RC193, Service Feedback.
 For more information and to learn how to file a complaint, go to Submit service feedback.

 Reprisal complaints